BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/live-coding/2-proxy-space.md

 Often we want to chain signals and effects in a series together such that signal $i$ can manipulate signal $i+1$.
 For example, one might want to add a reverb effect to a percussive sawtooth signal.
-By indexing the *environment variable*, i.e. our node proxy, we can use the slots of the proxy to chain singals together.
+By indexing the *environment variable*, i.e. our node proxy, we can use the slots of the proxy to chain signals together.

-Assining multiple [UGens](sec-ugens) to multiple slots will add all these signals consecutively together.
+Assigning multiple [UGens](sec-ugens) to multiple slots will add all these signals consecutively together.
 We do not have to use consecutive slot numbers.
 It is in fact a good practice to leave gaps between occupied slots such that we can bring in another effect between two already established synths.